equalframework/equal-doc/docs/getting-started/quick-start.md

 # Quick Start

-You've just installed eQual ... and now what ?
+You've just installed eQual.
+And now what ?

 ## Init your environment